 - Common sorrel grows to 36 inches (90 cm) tall and produces leaves to 6 inches (15 cm) long.
 Common sorrel is sometimes referred to as sour grass or broadleaf sorrel.

+- French sorrel is a more sprawling plant growing to about half the height of common sorrel.
+French sorrel has broad, fiddle-shaped, gray-green leaves, shorter than common sorrel.
 French sorrel is sometimes called white sorrel, lettuce sorrel, blonde sorrel, or buckler leaf sorrel and is preferred by cooks because it is more delicate and milder flavored than common sorrel.
 However, French sorrel can be more difficult to find in markets than common sorrel.

 - Select young, tender sorrel leaves for the best flavor.
 Leaves should be bright green.

-Sorrel wilts quickly after picking but does not lose its flavor.
+- Sorrel wilts quickly after picking but does not lose its flavor.

 - Sorrel is best used fresh but will keep in a plastic bag in the vegetable crisper of the refrigerator for up to 3 days.
 Refrigerate sorrel unwashed.

-Sorrel can be cooked briefly and then frozen for use as a sauce later.
+- Sorrel can be cooked briefly and then frozen for use as a sauce later.
 It does not dry well.

 - To keep sorrel fresh, do not wash the leaves until just before eating.
 Immerse the leaves in water and shake them delicately but do not soak them.

-Cook sorrel with the stems removed.
+- Cook sorrel with the stems removed.
 To remove the stems, simply fold the leaves in half lengthwise and pull off the stem.

-Serve.
-Sorrel can be served raw or cooked.
+- Sorrel can be served raw or cooked.

 - Use raw whole French sorrel and shredded garden sorrel in salads.
 They will have a zesty spinach flavor.
 Reduce the vinegar or lemon in accompanying dressings to compensate for the acidity of sorrel.
 Whisk a little honey or sugar into the dressing to counter sorrel’s acidity.